 The final stage of the GE Program encompasses nine upper-division GE units.
-All students, including transfer students who have completed a certified lower-division GE Program, must complete nine units of Upper-Division GE Courses in Areas B, C, and D (one three-unit course in each Area).
+All students, including transfer students who have completed a certified lower-division GE Program, must complete nine units of Upper-Division GE Courses in Subject Areas 2 or 5, 3, and 4 (one three-unit course in each Subject Area).
 Upper-division GE Courses should be restricted to students who have completed 60 semester units or more.
 This protects the integrity of the increasing complexity of degree requirements, and it conserves upper-division courses for the graduating seniors whose degree completion could be slowed without access to required upper-division GE Courses.
 At the same time, the CSU is committed to providing the courses students need, when they need them.
-In exceptional cases only, a student may enroll in upper division GE courses after they have attained sophomore standing, completed the entire Foundation (aka the Golden Four: oral communication, written communication, critical thinking and mathematics/quantitative reasoning), and completed at least one GE Course from the Explorations stage.
+In exceptional cases only, a student may enroll in upper-division GE courses after they have attained sophomore standing, completed the entire Foundation (aka the Golden Four: oral communication, English composition, critical thinking, and mathematics/quantitative reasoning), and completed at least one GE Course from the Explorations stage.